wcgordon1/lamplighter/manuscript/active/ch24_Route.md

 Ivy had suggested the feature during one of the Infrastructure Review Committee meetings, couching it in technical language about "visible system status indicators" and "preventive maintenance protocols."
 The committee had approved it unanimously, pleased with the practical benefits of early problem detection.
 None of them needed to know that the real purpose was to provide a daily reminder that the city's protections were active and functioning.

 Ivy paused at the corner of Rowhouse Lane, watching the lamps complete their startup sequence with the satisfaction of someone who understood what properly functioning infrastructure looked like.
-The halos were perfectly round, the light steady and amber, the familiar sight that marked the transition from day to night in a city whose boundaries held firm.
+The familiar sight of evening's arrival in a city whose boundaries held firm.

 The brass token at her throat was warm against her skin, responding to a city at peace with its own rhythms.
 No cold burn of crisis, no urgent heat of emergency response.
 Just the steady warmth that spoke of work done well and duty fulfilled.